 - Software, apps and computer programs

-The smaller companies that create, program and manufacture these new healthcare technology devices and software do not have access to as much funding as larger, more established medical technology companies do – but still are responsible for preventing, diagnosing and monitoring the health of their customers.
+The smaller companies that create, program and manufacture these new healthcare technology devices and software do not have access to as much funding as larger, more established medical technology companies do.
+That said, they still are responsible for preventing, diagnosing and monitoring the health of their customers.

 This is where medical technology factoring comes in.